T-dex-tiy/git_in_sass_winter_bone/README.md

 Created all needed index.html and base files first before finding color What you macallit.

+color choices based off http://www.colourlovers.com/palette/605421/Crystal_Ice_Palace

+with a darker blue from http://www.colourlovers.com/palette/4474367/Shades_of_Blue added for contrast